akrck02/Bubble-UI/CONTRIBUTING.md

-<h1>Akstrap is a modular open source css framework.</h1>
+<h1>Bubble is a modular open source UI design system.</h1>

 _You can contribute to this proyect in many different ways:_

 <h2> 1 - Releasing new modules:</h2>

 <p>
-  To develop new Akstrap modules you must use the basic structure guideline explained in the VERSION.md file.
+  To develop new Bubble modules you must use the basic structure guideline explained in the VERSION.md file.
   We use a variable system just to make the work easy, that's why new modules have to use them.
 </p>